All Pokémon starters, ranked worst to best

 Let us be honest and recognize that Froakie only ranks so highly among fans because it evolves into Greninja.
 Froakie itself isn’t one of the best-designed starters in the franchise.
 It’s good enough that it still ranks higher than many other starters yet fails to live up to the all-time greats in the series.

-While gamers argued who was better between Sprigatito and Fuecoco, Quaxly stood quietly on the sideline, enjoying his small section of fans.
+While gamers argued who was better between Sprigatito and Fuecoco, Quaxly stood quietly on the sideline, enjoying its small section of fans.
 We’ve seen plenty of duck Pokémon beforehand.
 Nonetheless, Quaxly brings in its own unique charm that makes it stand out.
+Its final evolution is a little bit too humanoid for some fans’ taste, but Quaxly itself is still a solid design.

 Many fans find Snivy’s legs and arms off-putting, yet to us, that is what makes this starter Pokémon enduring and charming.
 Snivy is the standout starter from the fifth generation of Pokémon games with the coolest-looking evolutions.